dvnishshanka/E-commerce-app/README.md

 **Features**

-- The bird’s goal is to collect all cherries present on the map, then go inside the nest chosing the shortest possible route.
 - Customers can browse and shop for various products available on the platform.
-User-friendly navigation allows seamless movement through the website to explore and purchase items.
+- User-friendly navigation allows seamless movement through the website to explore and purchase items.
-Intuitive controls enable customers to interact with the platform effortlessly.
+- Intuitive controls enable customers to interact with the platform effortlessly.
-Secure and reliable checkout process for a smooth purchasing experience.
+- Secure and reliable checkout process for a smooth purchasing experience.
-Detailed product descriptions and images to aid in informed decision-making.
+- Detailed product descriptions and images to aid in informed decision-making.
-Personalized recommendations and a user-centric experience tailored to individual preferences.
+- Personalized recommendations and a user-centric experience tailored to individual preferences.

   Product Listings